-Michael Jackson Shocking Tell-All : Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder
+Michael Jackson Shocking Tell-All: Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on

-Paris recalled back when her father was facing accusations that he sexually abused his children at his Neverland Ranch and said that she remembered Michael crying to her at night.
+Paris recalled when her father was facing accusations that he sexually abused his children at his Neverland Ranch and said that she remembered Michael crying to her at night.

 Jackson shockingly revealed that she “absolutely” believes that her father Michael Jackson was murdered.